devitocodes/devito/benchmarks/user/README.md

 reconsider: heat and power management may affect the results you get in an unpredictable way.

-It is important that *both* the Python process running Devito (processES if running with MPI) and the OpenMP threads spawned while running an Operator are pinned to specific CPU cores, to get reliable and determinisic results.
+It is important that *both* the Python process running Devito (process*es* if running with MPI) and the OpenMP threads spawned while running an Operator are pinned to specific CPU cores, to get reliable and determinisic results.
 There are several ways to achieve this.

-* Through environment variables: all MPI distributions as well as the OpenMP specification provide a set of environment variables to control pinning and/or affinity.
-Devito helps with pinning and setting the affinity of OpenMP threads providing the `set_omp_pinning.sh` program under `/scripts`, which contains a number of preset configurations for Intel architectures.
+* Through environment variables.
+All MPI/OpenMP distributions provide a set of environment variables to control process/thread pinning.
+Devito also supplies the `set_omp_pinning.sh` program (under `/scripts`), which helps with thread pinning (though, currently, only limited to Intel architectures).
 * Through a program such as `numactl` or `taskset`.
-If not interested in MPI, probably using `numactl` is the way to go, as it is the simplest.

 If running on a NUMA system, where multiple nodes of CPU cores ("sockets") and memory are available, pinning becomes even more important (and therefore